 The disadvantages of video surveys

 Despite their many advantages, video surveys do have some disadvantages both in terms of viewing and production:

-- Like online surveys, the researcher is unable to adapt in real time to responses from the responder.
+- Like online surveys, the researcher is unable to adapt in real time to responses from the respondent.

-- The researcher loses the “discussion” aspect of the survey that is sometimes useful in gaining a better perspective of the point of view of the responder.
+- The researcher loses the “discussion” aspect of the survey that is sometimes useful in gaining a better perspective of the point of view of the respondent.